Jagoda11/Pirple-NodeJS-FullStack-Pizza-App/README.md

 - build a CLI interface that would allow the manager of the pizza place to:

-1. View all the current menu items ✅
+1. View all the current menu items ✅ run : 'list menu'

-2. View all the recent orders in the system (orders placed in the last 24 hours) ✅
+2. View all the recent orders in the system (orders placed in the last 24 hours) ✅ run : 'list orders'

-3. Lookup the details of a specific order by order ID ✅
+3. Lookup the details of a specific order by order ID ✅ run : 'get order <ID>'
+  //you can use 'get order 0'

-4. View all the users who have signed up in the last 24 hours
+4. View all the users who have signed up in the last 24 hours✅
+     run: 'list users'

-5. Lookup the details of a specific user by email address
+5. Lookup the details of a specific user by email address✅ run; 'get user <EMAIL>' you can use : 'get user vigiho5448@trejni.com'

 Homework Assignment #3